 Many condiment bottles contain three words “Refrigerate After Opening.”
 But how many of them do you need to store in your fridge?
 Let’s break it down, and maybe save you some much-needed fridge space in the process.

 Ketchup is one of the most commonly used condiments in North America.
 You’ll find it sitting on the tables of diners and restaurants everywhere.
 But is it okay for you to do the same at home?

 Of course!
-One of the key reasons Ketchup can sit out at room temperature is due to its low acidity from the tomatoes and vinegar, which doesn’t promote the growth of bacteria.
+One of the key reasons Ketchup can sit out at room temperature is due to the acidity from the tomatoes and vinegar as well as the salt.
+Both of which reduce bacterial growth.